 For those of you looking for something that’s healthy but still hearty, Lagoon In A Bowl will definitely suit you.

 Their Mentaiko Salmon Rice Bowl (S$10) is a premium donburi which features a thick salmon fillet, but that’s not all.
 It also comes with a rainbow selection of other ingredients!
 Expect blue butterfly pea rice, cherry tomatoes, cucumbers, corn and a sous vide egg.

 Mixing the egg into the rice yielded a wonderfully creamy and smooth texture.
 The blue rice was also fragrant with a subtle flowery aroma.
 As for the salmon, simply blowtorching it created a smoky flavour which hit all the right notes.
 Simple, yet satisfying!

 Together, they come together in harmony and give the dish a fragrant umami flavour.
-Prepare to wait for your food though, as these nostalgic dishes are hot favourites especially during lunchtimes.
+Prepare to wait for your food though, as these nostalgic dishes are hot favourites especially during lunchtime.

 For some good roasted meats over rice and noodles, Lian He Shao La Fan Mian (聯合燒臘飯.麵) is the place to go.

-Their Char Siew & Roasted Pork Rice (S$3/S$4) comes with a decent portion of barbecued and roasted pork.
+Located in Maxwell Food Centre at Tanjong Pagar, their Mixed Meat Rice (S$3.50/S$4.50) comes with a decent portion of barbecued and roasted pork.
 The siew yoke was crackly and scrumptious, while the char siew made for a good contrast with its succulence.